ricko2001/Genealogy-scripts/RM -LumpSources/ReadMe.txt

 Change all to new format and make sure all have a web tag

 ancestry pasting-
-sometimes there is a DC4 (char 20) char before value in table instead of tab.
-(when pasting to notepad, it is converted to a space.
-In older formats, there is a 20 char before and after value.

 each line has a 0d 0a, as expected.